(First published on Mother's Day 2019)

 And the traits they admired — and emulate.

-“The value of perseverance has always been there with her,” Wainwright says.
+“The value of perseverance has always been there with her,” Wainwright said.
 “My dad left her in a bad spot.
 So she constantly had to work.
-The chips kept getting stacked against her and she kept getting back up, every time.
+The chips kept getting stacked against her, and she kept getting back up, every time.
 Perseverance has always been taught and ingrained in me just by watching her live.”

 “Hard work.
-Persistence,” Hicks says.
+Persistence,” Hicks said.
 “I saw it.
 That’s how I learned it.
 That’s why I’m here.”

 There is a story that Flaherty tells about that same freshman season, that one when his mom kept him from quitting.
 The seniors on the team called for a voluntary practice on a Sunday morning in May, and Jack knew voluntary wasn’t voluntary at all.
 Unable to drive or catch a ride, he had to ask his mom to taxi him the 30 minutes to practice.
 He was “terrified” as he did.
 She didn’t flinch.
 She grabbed the keys, drove him, and waited in the parking lot until practice was over.
 That’s when Jack tells the part of the story Eileen didn’t remember.